-- 1. Quick wins: Organizations should conduct regular external and internal penetration tests to identify vulnerabilities and attack vectors that can be used to exploit enterprise systems successfully.
+- 1. Quick wins: Conduct regular external and internal penetration tests to identify vulnerabilities and attack vectors that can be used to exploit enterprise systems successfully.
 Penetration testing should occur from outside the network perimeter (i.e., the Internet or wireless frequencies around an organization) as well as from within its boundaries (i.e., on the internal network) to simulate both outsider and insider attacks. - 2.
-Visibility/Attribution: Organizations should perform periodic red team exercises to test the readiness of organizations to identify and stop attacks or to respond quickly and effectively. - 3.
-Visibility/Attribution: Organizations should ensure that systemic problems discovered in penetration tests and red team exercises are fully mitigated. - 4.
-Visibility/Attribution: Organizations should measure how well the organization has reduced the significant enablers for attackers by setting up automated processes to find: - Cleartext e-mails and documents with "password" in the filename or body - Critical network diagrams stored online and in cleartext - Critical configuration files stored online and in cleartext - Vulnerability assessment, penetration test reports, and red team finding documents stored online and in cleartext - Other sensitive information identified by management personnel as critical to the operation of the enterprise during the scoping of a penetration test or red team exercise. - 5.
+Quick wins: If any user or system accounts are used to perform penetration testing, those accounts should be carefully controlled and monitored to make sure they are only being used for legitimate purposes. - 3.
+Visibility/Attribution: Perform periodic red team exercises to test the readiness of organizations to identify and stop attacks or to respond quickly and effectively. - 4.
+Visibility/Attribution: Ensure that systemic problems discovered in penetration tests and red team exercises are fully tracked and mitigated. - 5.
+Visibility/Attribution: Measure how well the organization has reduced the significant enablers for attackers by setting up automated processes to find:

+- o Cleartext e-mails and documents with "password" in the filename or body - o Critical network diagrams stored online and in cleartext - o Critical configuration files stored online and in cleartext - Vulnerability assessment, penetration test reports, and red team finding documents stored online and in cleartext - Other sensitive information identified by management personnel as critical to the operation of the enterprise during the scoping of a penetration test or red team exercise. - 6.
 Visibility/Attribution: Social engineering should be included within a penetration test.
-The human element is often the weakest link in an organization and one that attackers often target. - 6.
-Advanced: Organizations should devise a scoring method for determining the results of red team exercises so that results can be compared over time. - 7.
-Advanced: Organizations should create a test bed that mimics a production environment for specific penetration tests and red team attacks against elements that are not typically tested in production, such as attacks against supervisory control and data acquisition and other control systems.
+The human element is often the weakest link in an organization and one that attackers often target. - 7.
+Visibility/Attribution: Plan clear goals of the penetration test itself with blended attacks in mind, identifying the goal machine or target asset.
+Many APT-style attacks deploy multiple vectors, often social engineering combined with web or network exploitation.
+Red team manual or automated testing that captures pivoted and multi-vector attacks offers a more realistic assessment of security posture and risk to critical assets. - 8.
+Configuration/Hygiene: Use vulnerability scanning and penetration testing tools in concert.
+The results of vulnerability scanning assessments should be used as a starting point to guide and focus penetration testing efforts. - 9.
+Advanced: Devise a scoring method for determining the results of red team exercises so that results can be compared over time. - 10.
+Advanced: Create a test bed that mimics a production environment for specific penetration tests and red team attacks against elements that are not typically tested in production, such as attacks against supervisory control and data acquisition and other control systems.